RodikYermak/fullstack-path/AI/firebase/chrome_extension/prompts.md

 ## Prompt 3

-Allow the user to delete items from the shopping list permanently.
+Allow the user to delete items from the shopping list permanentlyllll.
 Each delete button should display a "delete" icon using an icon font.

 ## Prompt 4